gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 ---
-title: Page Build Optimizations for Incremental Data Changes
+title: Experimental Page Build Optimizations for Incremental Data Changes
 ---

 Building sites with large amounts of content (10,000s nodes upwards) is relatively fast with Gatsby.
 However, some projects might start to experience issues when adopting CI/CD principles - continuously building and deploying.
 Gatsby rebuilds the complete app on each `gatsby build` which means the complete app also needs to be deployed.
 Doing this each time a small data change occurs unnecessarily increases demand on CPU, memory, and bandwidth.